-Maria Montessori was born in Chiaravalle, Italy in 1870.
-She was a brilliant woman who overcame many societal barriers and prejudices to become the first female physician in Rome.
+Maria Montessori was a brilliant and determined woman born in Chiaravalle, Italy in 1870.
+She overcame many societal barriers to become the first female physician in Rome.

-While working in a Roman hospital, Dr. Montessori was given the care of a group of children with special needs.
-She had no preconceptions about how she was supposed to teach, and relied upon scientific observation of the children to develop her own theories and methods of teaching.
-These methods allowed the children to pass state examinations with scores similar to those of typically developing children.
+While working in a Roman hospital, Dr. Montessori cared for a group of children with special needs.
+She had no preconceptions about teaching, and relied upon scientific observation to develop her own theories and methods of teaching.
+These children passed state examinations with scores similar to those of typically developing children.

-After this success, Dr. Montessori was eager to try her teaching methods with typically developing children.
-She began her first Casa dei Bambini (Children’s House) in 1907 with a group of young children in Rome.
-She developed many of her own materials and hired a carpenter to create child-sized furniture and equipment (the first of their kind!).
-She observed that children had “absorbent minds” and were able to soak up new information and to learn through new experiences.
-She found that children, when allowed to engage in purposeful activity, and given a specially prepared environment, almost taught themselves!
+After this success, Dr. Montessori was eager to try her methods with typically developing children.
+In 1907, she opened her first Casa dei Bambini (Children’s House) in Rome.
+She developed her own materials and hired a carpenter to create child-sized furniture and equipment (the first of their kind!).
+She observed that children had “absorbent minds” and learned through new experiences.
+She found that children, when engaged in purposeful activity and given a prepared environment, almost taught themselves!

-By 1909, Dr. Montessori’s ideas had begun to spread to other countries in Europe and she began to train teachers to use her methods.
-By 1915, there were Montessori schools springing up in countries all over the world.
+By 1909, Dr. Montessori had begun to train teachers across Europe using her methods.
+By 1915, there were Montessori schools all over the world.

-In 1929, Dr. Montessori founded the Association Montessori Internationale (AMI) in order to further the research and development of early childhood education.
-During her life, Dr. Montessori was nominated for the Nobel Peace Prize three times for her work and her belief that peace could be brought about through education.
+In 1929, Dr. Montessori founded the Association Montessori Internationale (AMI) to further the research and development of early childhood education.
+During her life, Dr. Montessori was nominated for the Nobel Peace Prize three times.
+She believed that peace could be brought about through education.

-Dr. Maria Montessori passed away in 1952, leaving behind a legacy of literature, philosophy and thousands of Montessori schools around the world.
-It is safe to say that all modern early childhood education has, to some degree, been inspired or influenced by the work of Dr. Maria Montessori.
+Dr. Montessori passed away in 1952, leaving a legacy of literature, philosophy and thousands of Montessori schools around the world.
+It is safe to say that all modern early childhood education has, to some degree, been inspire by the work of Dr. Montessori.